fbpx

 Antipathy & Ideology

-For this volume, the focus is political.
-Protest songs, reflective songs, “How did we get here?” songs; songs of injustice, hope and liberation.
+The political one: protest songs, reflective songs, “How did we get here?” songs; songs of injustice, hope and liberation.
 The music is at times simple, at times cinematic.
 The tone earnest, funny, sad or tongue-in-cheek.
 These are not your grandfather’s protest songs.

 Brian Woodbury’s Alchemy:

-Artistry + Passion = Antipathy & Ideology
+Artistry + Passion =

 We find comfort in the predictable.
 A familiar guitar lick or lyric cues responses — and if they’re the responses we hoped to hear, we call that recording or concert a success.
 Yet when our preconceptions are met, the pleasure can be superficial and, worse yet, sedative.

 Brian Woodbury knows this well.
-Throughout his catalog as an L.A.-based composer, he shows a mastery of the craft at hand, whether it be to write Disney cartoon themes, orchestrations for an album of Bollywood covers, a honky-tonk country hymn to marriage equality, a musical based on surfing and another on Ibsen’s Ghosts.
+Throughout his catalog as an L.A.-based composer, he shows a mastery of the craft at hand, whether it be to write Disney cartoon themes, orchestrations for an album of Bollywood covers, a honky-tonk country hymn to marriage equality, a musical based on surfing and another on Ibsen’s

 But if we reverse the presumption and imagine reading these lyrics on their own, it’s not likely we would associate them with the settings in which Woodbury places them.
 Thus, for example, the complicity of even well-intended citizens in the destruction of our biosphere is laid out, like an indictment, to a lovely, waltz-time tune on “While Supplies Last,” co-written with John thomas Oaks.
 And against all odds, the playful satire of liberal “wokeness” on “Shut Up And Listen” fits the unlikely accordion and handclap accompaniment perfectly.